RahulMohapatra1/All-About-Linux-Commands/vim-cheatsheet.md

-y0 | From the current cursor location to the beginning of the line y^ | From the current cursor location to the first non-whitespace character in the line yG | From the current line to the end of the file y20G | From the current line to the twentieth line of the file
+y0 | From the current cursor location to the beginning of the line y^ | From the current cursor location to the first non-whitespace character in the line yG | From the current line to the end of the file y20G | From the current line to the twentieth line of the file.